HotchkissPDX/esthetician_web/documentation/services.md

 # Services

 The service page contains service cards.
-Each service card contains the name of the service, a photo of the service, a description, the price of the service, and the approximate time the service takes.
+Each service card contains the name of the service, a photo of the service, and a description.
-The services can be scrolled through vertically
+The services should be scrollable vertically, if necessary.
+Below the services will be a button that will take the user to an external url in a new window.